 “At One Tenth, we see a space within the industry to disrupt the status quo of poverty on a global scale with something that is so simple and already embedded in our daily lives — shopping.”

-We recently spoke to Angel and Sam Robins at One Tenth about how they are empowering local designers in Australia… Check out their interview below.
+We recently spoke to Angel and Sam Robins at One Tenth, to find out how they are empowering local designers all around Australia.

 One Tenth isn’t just about ethical fashion... it also empowers local designers in Australia to use their skills for a greater good.
 More importantly, 10% of our profits get invested into educating the children of those working at Freeset, with the aim to end the cycle of poverty.

 With this business model, we could activate a generation to care for others through their purchases, to make one decision differently and understand the massive ripple effect that one decision can make on another’s future.
 Everybody wants to be a part of the bigger picture, especially the younger generation who now seem more in tune with what is happening around the world.
 We’re experiencing a shift in our culture where we care about the effects of the things we buy by being transparent about our work and where we get our products; we believe the younger generation will want to be a part of creating a change.

 What has inspired One Tenth’s aesthetic and style?

 We wanted designs that were minimalist and modern.
 We started working with an award-winning local designer in Perth, Mira Mayne, to create our branding and logo for One Tenth.
 While our role in outsourcing to Freeset can change the present, our investment in education can transform the future.
 One Tenth has committed to giving 10% of our profits to Tamar, who provide educational programs to those who might not otherwise be able to access them.